 Looking for a refreshing drink for Cinco de Mayo?
 Try this vegan Horchata – it’s a Sweet Mexican Rice Milk.

 With Cinco de Mayo in mind I was in the mood to make vegan Horchata, a sweet Mexican Rice Milk, at home.
-I still remember my first Horchata because it’s was only a few months ago, when I was visiting a Mexican Restaurant in Linz, which I wrote about.
+I still remember my first Horchata because it’s was only a few months ago, when I was visiting a Mexican Restaurant in Linz.
 I immediately fell in love with the drink and best part is that it’s actually super easy to make at home.
 Especially for people who have made nutmilk or ricemilk at home – it’s not much different!

 There are so many possible varieties of Horchata – some make it out of almonds, sesame seeds, barley, chufas or like I did – with rice.
 Also what you put in a Horchata totally depends on the region, some may add vanilla, cocoa, nutmeg, lime zest or milk.
 There are also alcoholic versions of the drink.